ourpalace/ourcord/CONTRIBUTING.md

 1. [Create a fork](https://help.github.com/forking/) of `ourcord/ourcord`.
 2. Edit your changes in your fork (`<your_username>/ourcord`).
 3. If you like the change and think the project could use it:
-  * Be really really really sure your code follows our [code style](#code-style)
+  * Be really really sure your code follows our [code style](#code-style)
   * After that you can now send a pull request and join the contributor gang B).

 > __NOTE:__ Small contributions such as fixing spelling errors, where the content is small enough to not be considered intellectual property, can be submitted by a contributor as a patch.

 As a rule of thumb, changes are obvious fixes if they do not introduce any new functionality or creative thinking.
 As long as the change does not affect functionality, some likely examples include the following:
-* Spelling / grammar fixes
+* Spelling/grammar fixes
-* Typo correction, white space and formatting changes
+* Typo correction, white space, and formatting changes
 * Comment clean up
 * Bug fixes that change default return values or error codes stored in constants
 * Adding logging messages or debugging output